 Alex Madrid was a pitcher for the Milwaukee Brewers and Philadelphia Phillies.
 He pitched a total of 14 games over the course of three seasons.
-In 1987, the Brewers traded Madrid to the Phillies for veteran outfielder Mike Young, a power hitter near the end of his career who Milwaukee wanted for their pennant drive.
+At the 1988 trade deadline, the Brewers traded Madrid to the Phillies for veteran outfielder Mike Young, a power hitter near the end of his career who Milwaukee wanted for their pennant drive.

 Philadelphia called Madrid up in September 1988, giving him two starts.
 He pitched well, losing one game 1-0 in a pitcher’s duel with Pascual Perez of the Expos, then beating Perez 2-1 five days later.
 You have to take September callup results with a grain of salt but Perez was a former All-Star and he pitched well in 1988.
 Anyone who can duel a pitcher like Perez twice within a week deserves a second look.
+And Philadelphia needed pitching help at the time.
 But 1989 wasn’t so kind.
-Philadelphia gave Madrid three starts in May 1989 before pulling the plug.
-Madrid got a few more innings out of the bullpen but never pitched in the majors again after 1989.
+Madrid pitched six games in May 1989.
+His first start went well, with six shutout innings against Cincinnati.
+But when Madrid started against former All-Stars Orel Hershiser and Atlee Hammaker, he lost badly.
+He pitched in three more games out of the bullpen but didn’t show enough in those appearances to get another look.
+Madrid pitched his last game in the majors on May 30, 1989.

-He’s an obscure player who had a couple of good moments, but unless you happened to attend one or both of those games in September 1988, you don’t remember him.
+He’s an obscure player who had a a few exciting moments, but unless you happened to attend one or more of his three starts that went well, you don’t remember him.
 The two most famous players most closely associated with him, Mike Young and Pascual Perez, aren’t exactly household names today either.